angrybacon/doomsday-wiki/markdown/chapters/meandeck/interaction.md

 ### Taxing Effects

-When discussing these effects we are talking about things like Thalia, Guardian of Thraben and Thorn of Amethyst.
+When discussing these effects we are talking about things like {{Thalia, Guardian of Thraben}} and {{Thorn of Amethyst}}.
 These generally do not actively stop you *going off* and winning the game however they do present potential for a lot of delay on reaching that combo turn, especially if being placed under pressure.
 The piles themselves can be adapted, using the free cyclers, to try and become as mana efficient as possible.
 This is especially good when knowing you don't face removal as often the Oracle itself is not taxed:

 <row variant="pile">{{!SW}} {{!EoA}} {{!TO}} {{!DD}} {{!DD}}</row>

-In the above example you can simply cycle the first 2 cards and then cast Oracle for {U}{U}.
-The 2 Doomsdays are just placeholders as, in theory, you will not need them to achieve the win.
+In the above example you can simply cycle the first two cards and then cast Oracle for {U}{U}.
+The two Doomsdays are just placeholders as, in theory, you will not need them to achieve the win.
 Obviously, when facing known removal you would have to adapt this further but quite often the tax effect can also prevent the removal being cast as well so bear that in mind.

 ### Spell Restrictors

 Spell restrictors are things that place a limitation of how many spells you may be able to cast in a given turn.
-Cards like Ethersworn Canonist or Deafening Silence both achieve this well.
+Cards like {{Ethersworn Canonist}} or
+{{Deafening Silence}} both achieve this well.
 Just like the limitations with the tax effects, these generally only seek to slow you down rather than prevent a full game win and both can be played around.

 For example, playing against Deafening Silence you can do a PTT pile similar to the one stated against taxing effects ensuring that you only ever cast one